The New Psychology of Leadership (2006) is an evidence-based investigation of the psychology and social dynamics of leadership.

 The power approach is more interesting, tracing back to Machiavelli and his main work “The Prince” focuses on the ability of leaders to reward and punish followers.

-The authors say that power matters in leadership.
-Different leaders use different forms depending who the yare talking to.
+The authors say that power and power dynamics matter in leadership.
+Different leaders use different forms depending on who they are talking to.
 And the power approach to leadership is an important one.

 I quote them: